Greyrat7490/haiirOS/README.md

 ## Support for

 * x86_64
-* Legacy boot (so be sure CSM is working if you have UEFI)
+* Legacy boot ( so be sure CSM is working if you have UEFI )

+## Debugging

+* press f5 in VSCode or run "gdb remote debug"
+* do not set breakpoints in panic( info: &PanicInfo )

 ## ToDo-List